ChuckFerrando/portfolio-governance-system/README.md

 Use this repository in the following order:

+1. Start with **Unified Portfolio Governance System** for the highest-precedence Pillar 3 architecture source.
-1. Start with **Portfolio Governance System** for the canonical Pillar 3 definition.
+2. Then review **Portfolio Governance System** for the repository-facing canonical Pillar 3 definition.
-2. Review **Investment Decision Model** and **Prioritization Framework** to understand how investment choices are evaluated and ordered.
+3. Review **Investment Decision Model** and **Prioritization Framework** to understand how investment choices are evaluated and ordered.
-3. Review **Governance Decision Rights** to understand how authority is distributed across governance decisions.
+4. Review **Governance Decision Rights** to understand how authority is distributed across governance decisions.
-4. Review **Portfolio Review Model** to understand how portfolio commitments are reassessed and adjusted over time.
+5. Review **Portfolio Review Model** to understand how portfolio commitments are reassessed and adjusted over time.
-5. Review **Portfolio Governance Maturity Model** to understand governance capability progression.
+6. Review **Portfolio Governance Maturity Model** to understand governance capability progression.
-6. Use the supporting diagram artifacts for visual orientation and cross-repository consistency.
+7. Use the supporting diagram artifacts for visual orientation and cross-repository consistency.

 This sequence preserves architectural precedence while improving interpretability.